 The Quebec protests have already come a long way, and if they continue to inspire cultural expression, embrace democratic and nonviolent principles, and grow until they reach the federal level, they may be exactly what the country needs.

 Ross Ryan edits the Peace and Conflict Monitor.
-Carl Kouri is an independent journalist based in Montreal.
+Carl Kouri, an independent journalist based in Montreal, contributed to this report.